 Joanne Summer ’81 is a speech therapist in private practice at Well Spoken Speech Therapy, LLC in Manasquan, New Jersey.

-Bhalachandra Tembe PhD ’81 has retired from IIT Bombay and moved to IIT Dharwad as a visiting Professor.
+Bhalachandra Tembe, PhD ’81, retired from IIT Bombay and moved to IIT Dharwad as a visiting professor.

 Todd Goffman ’92 has joined Globalization Partners as general counsel.

-Virginia Goldman ’93, a licensed social worker, has moved to Denver and returned to doing art.
+Virginia Goldman ’93, a licensed social worker, has moved to Denver, Colorado, and returned to doing art.

-Michael Griffin, Esq. ’93 was recently featured in the Chambers USA 2020 Guide, a publication ranking the leading lawyers and law firms across the U.S. Mr. Griffin is a Principal and Office Litigation Manager in the Seattle office of Jackson Lewis P.C where he focuses his practice on employment litigation.
+Michael Griffin, Esq. ’93 was featured in the Chambers USA 2020 Guide, which ranks leading lawyers and law firms across the United States.
+He is a principal and office litigation manager in the Seattle office of Jackson Lewis P.C., where he focuses on employment litigation.

 Barbra Osborn ’93 has been appointed vice president of public relations at Northwell Health.